Creating a world where hidden disabilities aren't hidden problems

 What's it like being "Unseen Aware"...

-We're delighted to announce that Festival Place, in Basingstoke is the first retail centre that has joined the Unseen Aware movement!
-With over 140 retailers within Festival Place, there is something for everyone, and now, with Unseen Aware, they are more inclusive than ever.
+We're delighted to announce that The Oracle, in Reading is our most recent retail centre that has joined the Unseen Aware movement!
+With over 100 retailers within The Oracle, there is something for everyone, and now, with Unseen Aware, they are more inclusive than ever.

 Take a look at how Unseen Aware is transforming their customer's experience...